13 Best Chicken Feeds Reviewed by Experts – From Chicks To Layers

 What is the best source of protein in chicken feed?

-Pumpkin, sunflower seeds, cottonseed meal and soybean meal are also packed with protein.
+Soybean, sunflower, and cottonseed meal are packed with protein.
+Especially high in protein are dried mealworms and fish meal, with over 50% of protein.
 Always read the package ingredients to know your feed’s protein source and the quantity your chickens are receiving in each meal.

 Our verdict